Piz la Stretta: Access roads and normal climbing route

 The most convenient starting point is the south route that begins at the Forcola pass (2315 m), which is at the border between Italy and Switzerland.
 From the Italian side, the pass can be reached by car from the nearby Livigno, and from the Swiss side this is the road from the Bernina pass.

 From the east side, there is a route that starts at some lower point at Campacciolo di Sopra (1910 m), closer to Livigno.
 Another route from the Italian side is again from the road to Forcola, from Valle della Forcola.
 From the Swiss side, the route goes up the Val da Fain in the east direction to the Passo del Fieno where it joins the other described routes.
-From the Forcola pass, you will need about 3 and a half hours to the summit.
+From the Forcola pass, you will need about 3 1/2 hours to the summit.
 This is a simple walk up, no exposed sections, see more in the links below.